 These activities build camaraderie.
-Interactive experiences create memories that build connections and give way to legendary stories that get shared across teams for years.
-These outside of work experiences are also another way for people to get to know each other and see a different side of people, and that helps build empathy for one another.
+Interactive experiences create memories that build connections and give way to legendary stories shared across teams for years.
+These outside work experiences are also another way for people to get to know each other and see a different side of people, which helps build empathy for one another.
 And, as the connection deepens, trust follows.
 When that trust is in place, team members will rely on each other, support each other when needed, feel happier, be less likely to burnout, and achieve results.

 Events that let your employees blow off steam absolutely have their place.
 But, so do activities that help your business and your employees’ professional development.
 As you fill your team building program calendar, be sure to include opportunities for your team to level-up together.
 Team members can encourage one another, practice new skills amongst themselves, and hold each other accountable.

 Learning experiences in a team environment create an opportunity to mix up groups and build collaboration across teams who may not work together daily or only communicate through email.
 At The Omnia Group, we conduct a monthly learning lab with a variety of topics.
-We invite guest speakers from industry leaders and clients who give us great insights on their implementations, and we watch videos together on topics such as building empathy and active listening.
+We invite guest speakers from industry leaders and clients who give us great insights into their implementations.
+We watch videos together on topics such as building empathy and active listening.
 We also encourage people to get together in smaller groups to focus on joint learning that involves building their technical skills around Microsoft Office products and collaboration tools.

-When you make professional development a priority, your organization’s collective knowledge pool deepens, and you are giving people the opportunity to come together and share experiences they wouldn’t necessarily have in just a daily work atmosphere.
+When you make professional development a priority, your organization’s collective knowledge pool deepens.
+You allow people to come together and share experiences they wouldn’t necessarily have in just a daily work atmosphere.
 Systems and processes will inevitably improve.
 And you’ll see those results in dollars and cents.
 You’ll also have a team that’s grateful for the investment you’ve made in them.
 That engagement bolsters the soul of your organization and your bottom line too.

 Even the most well-meaning people and skilled professionals experience problems with one another from time to time.
 Your team building program should provide an open forum to address these issues as they arise.
-Common concerns that may need to be worked out include ineffective communication, broken processes, production bottlenecks and team conflicts.
-These issues left unaddressed build stress that leads to low morale or even worse -- burnout and turnover.
+Common concerns that may need to be worked out include ineffective communication, broken processes, production bottlenecks, and team conflicts.
+These issues left unaddressed build stress, leading to low morale or, even worse -- burnout and turnover.

 80% of US employees feel stressed due to ineffective company communication.
-(Source: Dynamic Signal) CareerBuilder sites that 61% of workers experience burnout, and as many as 31% of workers admit to suffering from extreme stress.
-A company sharing duties, responsibilities, and openly problem solving can help to distribute the workload more evenly to boost productivity while relieving stress on employees.
+(Source: Dynamic Signal) CareerBuilder sites that 61% of workers experience burnout and as many as 31% of workers admit to suffering from extreme stress.
+A company sharing duties, responsibilities, and openly problem-solving can distribute the workload more evenly to boost productivity while relieving stress on employees.

 Each team member has a distinct personality.
 They bring different strengths, values, and worldviews to the table.
 Behavioral assessments unlock that valuable intel so you can craft a team building program that’s tailored specifically to your group.
 Your program will be enormously successful because it captures and honors the unique makeup of your team.